tdiprima/gleason-gradecraft/README.md

 * **Optuna** → automatically tries different settings so *you don't have to guess*
 * **ResNet** → a proven image-recognition backbone that actually works

-You don't need to be an ML wizard.
 This pipeline handles the boring stuff.

 ---